The Principals of a Business Valuation

 A Method to Calculate Business Valuations: Value Starts with Expected Cash Flow

-In the context of a business valuation, value is based on the expected future cash flow of the ownership interest in a business or investment.
-A valuation professional might base their future cash flow projections on a company’s historical cash flow from tax returns or internal financials.
-Still, they only do so because history can be a predictor of the future.
+In business valuation, value is determined by projecting the future cash flow of a business or investment.
+This projection can be based on a company’s historical cash flow from tax returns or internal financials.
+Still, a business valuation consultant can only do so because history can be a predictor of the future.

 Principle of Expectations

-Under the Principle of Expectations, the valuator (be it a professional or layman) must deal with the uncertainty of the future.
+Under the Principle of Expectations, the evaluator (whether professional or layman) must confront the uncertainty of the future.
 Are management’s projections reasonable and likely to happen?
 If you look at the company’s history and track record, do future projections seem doable?
-Do they make sense and stand up to the valuation reality test (which we discuss below)?
+Do the company’s historical numbers and projections make sense and stand up to the valuation reality test (which we discuss below)?
+A professional business valuation services company can help you cut through the fog of your business interest.

 How do you calculate the expected value of a company?